 The New Leaf Journal has always had an RSS feed.
 In recent weeks, I have made an effort to feature our various RSS feeds more prominently.
 We have pages explaining how to add New Leaf Journal feeds, the feed for our newsletter, and feeds from other places that I publish around the web.
 In addition to this New Leaf Journal-centric effort, I am also working on RSS-related content and reviews for future publication here on site (our most-read article of 2021 focused on RSS feeds).
 However, it has come to my attention that many people, and likely many readers, are not familiar with RSS feeds and related feed-types such as Atom and JSON.
 For that reason, I thought that it would be useful to have an article on site explaining RSS feeds and how they can be useful to refer readers to.
 I will also discuss in brief similar feed formats: Atom and JSON.

 Before continuing, I note for the record that I am neither a programmer nor a coder, but instead a common RSS feed consumer.
 While I will offer my best explanation of some of the technical aspects, my ability to parse RSS feeds is somewhat less than that of my favorite feed readers.
 The purpose of this article is more to offer a practical explanation of RSS and related syndication standards than to get into extensive technical detail – something I would not be well-qualified to do in any event.

-Let us dig into RSS.
+Let us first look at RSS.
 I will start with a surface explanation that offers a practical primer on RSS.
-Next, I will segue into a brief technical explanation with resources for those who want to understand the RSS standard in a more in-depth way than I could explain .
+Next, I will segue into a brief technical explanation with resources for those who want to understand the RSS standard in a more in-depth way than I could explain.